-For most people, apartment living doesn’t exactly come with outdoor space for luxuries like a she-shed or a swimming pool.
+For most people, apartment living doesn’t exactly come with outdoor space for luxuries like a swimming pool.
 But if your space comes with a balcony or patio, rejoice!
 You’ve got your own little slice of the great outdoors to customize exactly how you’d like.
 From finding the perfect mood lighting to creating your own balcony garden, there are countless ways to make any outdoor space your own.
 A little attention to detail (and of course, our expert styling tips!) can turn a small, drab balcony into your very own outdoor oasis.

 Here are a few tips to consider when you revamp your outdoor space.

 - Start with furniture: The first thing you’ll likely want to add is some furniture.
 But remember, anything you put on your balcony will be exposed to the elements.
 Materials like resin wicker, wrought iron, teak, and plastic can handle most of what Mother Nature throws at them.